Why Protect Wetlands?

 What Laws Protect Wetlands?

 The Massachusetts Wetlands Protection Act (General Laws Chapter 131, §40; the Act) protects important water-related lands, such as wetlands, floodplains, and riverfront areas from destruction or alteration.
 These important lands are called “wetland resource areas.”

 Brockton does not currently have a local wetlands ordinance.

 What Areas are Protected?

-The most commonly regulated wetlands resource areas are bordering vegetated wetlands (BVWs), which are wetlands that share a border with a river, stream, pond, or lake.
+The most commonly regulated Wetland Resource Areas are bordering vegetated wetlands (BVWs), which are wetlands that share a border with a river, stream, pond, or lake.
 BVWs are identified by the presence of abundant wetland plants, by hydrology (water levels and movement), or by soil type.
 Typical BVWs in Brockton are wooded swamps (forested wetlands) and marshes (wet meadows).

-In addition to BVWs, the Act also covers floodplains, banks, vernal pools, land under lakes and ponds, and riverfront area (land under or within 25 feet of rivers and streams that flow year round).
+In addition to BVWs, the Act also covers floodplains, banks of waterways and water bodies, large isolated areas subject to flooding, vernal pools, land under waterways and water bodies, and Riverfront Area (land within 25 feet of rivers and streams that flow year round).
 You can find technical definitions of these terms in the Act and its accompanying Regulations.